-Confirmation of the existence of an emergency typically involves the response and assessment of a combination of one or more of the following campus officials: Director of Operations, President, Senior Executive Vice President, Dean of Campus, and Dean of Students.
+Confirmation of the existence of a legitimate emergency or dangerous situation typically involves the response and assessment of a combination of one or more of the following campus officials: President, Senior Executive VP, Dean of Students, Campus Dean, Associate VP of Operations, Clery Coordinator, or Title IX Coordinator.
 Information received from other campus officials, including other CSAs, and/or external agencies such as first responder agencies or the national weather center, may be used to confirm the existence of an emergency or dangerous situation without the need for further assessment.
-The Director of Operations has the ability to and authority to issue an alert without delay and without further consultation with any other campus official or external agency.
+Any of the individuals listed above have the ability to and authority to issue an alert without delay and without further consultation with any other campus official or external agency.

-Upon confirmation of an significant emergency or dangerous situation (through response, investigation, or collaboration with emergency responders), New York Film Academy will, without delay and taking into account the safety of the community, determine the content of the notification, determine the appropriate segments to receive notification, and initiate the notification system, unless issuing a notification will, in the judgement of the first responders, compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Upon confirmation of an significant emergency or dangerous situation (through response, investigation, or collaboration with emergency responders), New York Film Academy will, without delay and taking into account the safety of the community, determine the content of the notification, determine the appropriate segments to receive notification, and initiate the notification system, unless issuing a notification will, in the judgment of the first responders, compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.